-So we only have two bonds that are not wholly funded, T&T in Big Canyon outside of Yerington and then Dun Glen Placer Mine in Pershing County and that one they're actually interested in replacing that with a surety.
+So we only have two bonds that are not wholly funded, TNT's Big Canyon placer project outside of Yerington and then Dun Glen Placer Mine in Pershing County and that one they're actually interested in replacing that with a surety.
 That would be done through NDEP, it's on private property.
 We would have to coordinate that.
-We do not relinquish - refund the bond, and it's only been deposited last year.
 We do not refund money until the NDEP receives a replacement amount.
 So they're working on that, they've changed names and operators a few times.
 They have not paid their quarterly payment that was due by the end of June 30th, and I've sent them their 30-day notification letter.
 If they do not pay by September, I think, it's 14th, they exit the bond pool and they don't get their deposit back, which means they do not get \$192,000.